So, now the question is, can chickens eat tomatoes? I have always been intrigued by the eating habits of my chickens.

-- Lycopene-This is a red component found in tomatoes, and it acts as an antioxidant for all animals.
+This red component is found in tomatoes and acts as an antioxidant for all animals.

-- Naringenin-Found abundantly in the tomato skin, this compound is considered a flavonoid that acts as an anti-inflammatory substance.
+Found abundantly in tomato skin, this compound is a flavonoid that acts as an anti-inflammatory substance.
 It can protect your birds from various diseases or reduce swellings.

 How Often Should Your Chickens Eat Tomatoes?

-- The best answer to this question depends solely on the availability of tomatoes, your schedule, number of chickens, and time of the year.
+The best answer to this question depends solely on the availability of tomatoes, your schedule, number of chickens, and the time of the year.

-- While giving your chickens this treat, you need to be careful not to spoil them.
-If you provide them with plenty of ripe tomatoes, they are likely to stop eating their natural food.
 On the other hand, too many tomatoes can lead to serious health complications.
-But you can avoid this problem by strictly following the right feeding schedule for your birds.
+But you can avoid this problem by strictly following your birds’ feeding schedule.